elidhu/sidetracked/articles/2024-04-10_sidetracked-introducing-the-project-and-getting-setup.md

 > For those of you new to Rust (or maybe just new to async Rust), the `tokio::main` macro is a helper macro that sets up the Tokio runtime for you.
 You can read more about how that works [here](https://docs.rs/tokio-macros/latest/tokio_macros/attr.main.html).

 The code is pretty straightforward.
 We initiliase the logging before anything else.
-We then set up our application using our magical `Default` implementation, and then we run the app.
+We then set up our `ApplicationConfig` using our magical `Default` implementation, we crate the `Application` and then we run the server!

 Let's take it for a spin.
 I like to utilise `cargo watch` for this, as it will automatically recompile the code when it changes.
 Most developer workflows will use something like this to "hot reload" changes.
-If you don't already `cargo watch`, you can install it with `cargo install cargo-watch`.
+If you don't already have `cargo watch`, you can install it with `cargo install cargo-watch`.

 ```bash
 cargo watch -x run -w sidetracked
 ```

 You should now see some output in your terminal indicating that the server is listening on `127.0.0.1:3000`.
-We test our brand new servcer by hitting it with `curl -i http://localhost:3000` from another terminal.
+We test our brand new server by hitting it with `curl -i http://localhost:3000` from another terminal.
 You should see something like this:

 ```txt
 ❯ curl -i http://localhost:3000